 A Good Puffer Coat

 A warm puffer coat is an absolute MUST when it comes to cold weather essentials.
 Aritzia has a huge selection of puffers, in tons of colors and lengths for men and women.
 (Matt has one from there and occasionally I borrow it.)
 Bernardo also has a ton of great puffer styles, and many of them are packable to save space in a suitcase or closet.
 They are one of my favorite outerwear brands and I highly recommend them!
-I own at least 5 coats from them!
+I own at least 5 coats from them and got this shiny puffer this year.
+It is SO cozy.

 Make sure you have a quality puffer coat.
 If you’re going to splurge on any of these cold weather essentials, let it be a puffer coat.
-I wear one almost every single day; they’re the ideal utility coat for walking around the city or to and from the gym.
+I wear one almost every single day; they’re the ideal utility coat for walking around the city.

 A Long Wool Coat